loki4j/loki-logback-appender/CONTRIBUTING.md

 What information to include in the bug report:

 - Exact steps which reproduce the problem in as many details as possible
+- What was expected, and what was the actual result
 - Code snippets that help to reproduce a problem and don't contain any irrelevant parts
 - Uncut stack traces copied with all the nested exceptions
 - Your Loki4j configuration and logs (if relevant)